 “I am available at the Club Monday to Friday and at home matches for any supporter-based issues that may arise.
 As a supporter of many years myself, I am always happy to discuss anything with fellow supporters and any queries/complaints should be brought to my attention.

-If you would like to complain about anything that you have noticed at the Club, or simply to enquire regarding prices or match arrangements please give me a call.
+If you would like to enquire regarding prices or match arrangements, or make a complaint about anything that you have noticed at the Club, please don't hesitate to give me a call.